What Is Social Proof? Why You Need Your Customers' Help

 4. Reduce Customers’ Anxiety

-For customers on the fence about taking a chance with your product or service, boosting your positive reviews can help reduce customers’ anxiety.
+I have noticed that, for customers on the fence about taking a chance with your product or service, boosting your positive reviews can help reduce customers’ anxiety.
 Nearly 74% of customers say that a positive review helps build trust in a company, making it more likely customers will click the “buy now” button.

 5. Build Brand Awareness

 Like it or not, a company’s reputation is often based on what its consumers say about it online.
 Social proof, like positive customer testimonials, reviews, and endorsements, can help create awareness about your brand.
-Plus, 30% of consumers are more likely to purchase if you partner with influencers to get the word out about your brand.

 How to Generate Social Proof

 Businesses have used social proof to sell their products and services long before it became a trending term.
-Ad campaigns with phrases like “Four out of five dentists recommend…” were an apparent attempt at leveraging social proof.
+Ad campaigns with phrases like “Four out of five dentists recommend…” were an attempt at leveraging social proof.

-But, while most customers consider reviews a trusted source of information, some are going to leave one if you're proactive and request it.
+But, while most customers consider reviews a trusted source of information, some are going to leave one only if you're proactive and request it.
 While 23% of customers have never left an online review, most said they would be willing to write one in the future — as outlined in the chart below.

 Image Source